aibolem/vexflow-wiki-vexchords/Visual-Regression-Tests.md

  * Open all three files (blessed, current, diff) using your system image viewer for inspection.
 * Sort `build/images/diff/results.txt` by PHASH difference.

+You can examine the `results.txt` file and looks for images fall below the threshold.
+If you're seeing too many false positives, you can also adjust the threshold in `visual_regression.sh`.